In which career can you have the biggest positive impact on the world?

 However, if you want to pursue engineering over research, then the PhD is not necessary.
 Instead, you can do a Masters programme or train up in industry.

 It’s also possible to enter this path from neuroscience, especially computational neuroscience, so if you already have a background in that area you may not have to return to study.
-In the future, there might be social science opportunities to contribute to the alignment problem as well (to be covered in future work).
+Recently, opportunities have also opened up for social scientists to contribute to AI safety (we plan to cover this in future work).

 Could this be a good fit for you?